PiotrJander/neptune-tensorboard-keras-integration-example/README.md

 Setup:

 1. Create a virtual environment (tested with Python 3.8)
+1. Check out the `modified-tf` branch.
-2. `pip install -r requirements.txt`
+1. `pip install -r requirements.txt`
-3. Set NEPTUNE_API_TOKEN and NEPTUNE_PROJECT.
+1. Set NEPTUNE_API_TOKEN and NEPTUNE_PROJECT.
-4. `python example.py`
+1. `python example.py`
-5. Verify that metrics were not logged.
+1. Verify that metrics were not logged.

-The example is taken verbatim from the documentation so it should work.
+On the other hand, if you check out the `modified-keras` branch, which differs only in that `Keras==2.3.1` is included in `requirements.txt` and therefore `neptune-tensorboard` imports keras through `import keras` rather than through `import tensorflow.keras`, metrics are logged just fine.